-Jews were associated with WA from early settlement in the 1820s although it was not until 1887, in Fremantle, that the first Jewish community was formed.
+Jews lived in WA from the early 1820s although it was not until 1887, in Fremantle, that the first Jewish community was formed.
 The Perth Hebrew Congregation was founded in 1892 and opened its synagogue in 1897.
 Synagogues were also built in the gold rush towns of Kalgoorlie and Coolgardie.